Why Does My Anus Itch featured image.jpg

 At Northeastern Gastroenterology Associates, we understand the difference between an annoying condition and a life-threatening one.
 We are focused on addressing gastrointestinal disease accurately and swiftly, to eliminate your discomfort and get you back on the road to healing.

 Most causes of anal itching aren’t cause for major concern.
 However, sometimes it can be a sign of a serious, or even life-threatening condition.
-If you are seeing large amounts of blood in your stool, make an appointment with Northeastern Gastroenterology Associates in Honesdale, Blakey, or Dingmans Ferry today.
+If you are seeing large amounts of blood in your stool, make an appointment with Northeastern Gastroenterology Associates in Honesdale or Blakey today.